Student surveys

 University IT Services would like to know student views on the quality of WiFi in colleges.
 This is to help ensure that this service meets the needs of all students.
 Results from this year will be compared with results from 2020 to determine the impact of changes made in this period.
 The 2022 survey closed on 31 December.

-The Digital Education Technologies Student Survey (DETSS) is run by the Centre for Teaching and Learning and aims to shape and improve the use of digital education tools at Oxford.
+The Digital Education Technologies Student Feedback Channel is run by the Centre for Teaching and Learning and aims to shape and improve the use of digital education tools at Oxford.
 Feedback is used to help improve the use of facilities like Canvas, Oxford Reading Lists Online (ORLO), Panopto and MS Teams.
-The survey was last open 25 April to 12 May 2023.
+Previously a survey running in Trinity term, it is now a feedback channel open throughout the academic year.
+The survey last opened in late April 2024 for Trinity term and remained open until 30 June.
+You can find out how the Centre for Teaching and Learning responded to feedback from the 2023 survey here and the 2022 survey here.

 Student suggestions are considered by the relevant support teams.
 If actionable, they will be attended to as soon as possible or put on a wish list for development and subjected to further scrutiny.